 What does a Model do?

-Many modeling jobs are for printed publications, such as magazine covers and articles or magazine, newspaper, catalogue, billboard, and online advertisements.
-Print models participate in photo shoots, in which they pose for photographers to show off the features of clothing and other products.
+Models are hired by companies to advertise their clothing or product by way of magazines, television, newspapers, catalogues, billboards, and online.
+Print models participate in photo shoots, in which they pose for photographers.
 Models change their posture and facial expressions to capture the look the client wants.
-The photographer usually takes many pictures of the model in different poses and expressions during the photo shoot.
+The photographer usually takes hundreds of pictures of the model in different poses and expressions during the photo shoot.

 Models typically do the following:

-- Pose for artists taking photos or creating paintings or sculptures
+- Pose for artists that are taking photos, or creating paintings or sculptures

 - Promote products in commercials